Redocly/redoc/README.md

 * `hide-hostname` - if set, the protocol and hostname is not shown in the operation definition.
 * `expand-responses` - specify which responses to expand by default by response codes.
 Values should be passed as comma-separated list without spaces e.g. `expand-responses="200,201"`.
 Special value `"all"` expands all responses by default.
 Be careful: this option can slow-down documentation rendering time.
 * `required-props-first` - show required properties first ordered in the same order as in `required` array.
+* `no-auto-auth` - do not inject Authentication section automatically

 ## Advanced usage
 Instead of adding `spec-url` attribute to the `<redoc>` element you can initialize ReDoc via globally exposed `Redoc` object: